Mesily/DataAnalysis-Learning-Projects/README.md

 - Data formating
 - Missing data were intentionally ignored since they were empty year data showing the absence of records for certain countries in such years.

-### Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis
-EDA involved exploring the data to answer the following questions:
+This involves exploring the data to answer the following questions:
-1. What is the total number of countries analysed
+1. What is the total number of countries analysed?
-2. What is the trend of the World's child mortality rate on the avaerage
+2. What is the trend of the World's child mortality rate on the avaerage?
-3. What is the trend of Child mortality rate of 5 war-ridden countries on the avaerage
+3. What is the trend of Child mortality rate of 5 war-ridden countries on the avaerage?

-### Data Analysis
+### Data Analysis and Transformation
-This includes the some basic lines of code, queries and DAX expressions used E.g
+This includes major formulas used:
 ```Excel
 =IFS(
     AND(C2>=1751, C2<=1879), "Pre-Scientific Medicine Era",